datamate-rethink-it/seafile-helm/seafile/README.md

 - Install `Deployment`s for Seafile.
 Mainly one Seafile-Backend-Server and multiple Seafile-Frontend-Server
 - Install Elasticsearch, Memcached, MariaDB & Minio (optional) as requirements

-Be aware that the Zammad Helm chart version is different from the actual Zammad version.
+Be aware that the Seafile Helm chart version is different from the actual Seafile version.

 > [!IMPORTANT]
 > Be aware that the Seafile Helm chart is provided by [datamate](https://datamate.org), the primary support and sales partner in Europe.